alessandro-gentilini/knuth-interview-2006/README.md

 And so that was how I spent my first summer at the Computer Center.
-It turned out that after RUNCIBLE was done, we also, I wrote a user’s manual, for how to write, you know, how to use this program, and curiously, this user’s manual was then used as a text book for students the next year.
+It turned out that after RUNCIBLE was done, we also, I wrote a user's manual, for how to write, you know, how to use this program, and curiously, this user's manual was then used as a text book for students the next year.
 And so I was in the unusual position of taking a class for which I had written the textbook, when I was a sophomore, one of my classes in computing.